 This is simple-

-Turtles will stack to get the best exposure for the UV rays.
+Turtles will stack to get the best exposure to the UV rays.
 Hence, while they sit on the basking spot, they will pile one over another.
 This way, they try to get the maximum out of the sun to meet their UVB rays requirement, which keeps their shell and bone healthy.

 When turtles stack, it has two pretty fundaments reasons.